Military Vehicle Registration & SCRA Protections by State

 Taxes 2026: active-duty considerations

-Active-duty servicemembers retain home-of-record (SLR) for federal income tax purposes regardless of duty station, per the SCRA.
-The 2026 implication: a Texas-SLR servicemember stationed in California pays no California state income tax on military pay, regardless of physical location.
-The vehicle property tax (Virginia counties, Massachusetts, Colorado) is also waived under SCRA for vehicles registered in the SLR state.
+Under the SCRA, active-duty servicemembers keep their home-of-record (SLR) for federal income tax purposes no matter where they are stationed.
+So a Texas-SLR servicemember stationed in California pays no California state income tax on military pay, wherever the duty station happens to be.
+The vehicle property tax charged by Virginia counties, Massachusetts, and Colorado is likewise waived under SCRA for vehicles registered in the SLR state.

 Combat-zone exclusions for 2026: military pay earned in qualified combat zones is excluded from federal taxable income (capped at the highest enlisted rate × months in zone for officers; uncapped for enlisted).
 The vehicle registration deduction on Schedule A (if value-based and SLR allows) follows the standard rules subject to the $10,000 SALT cap.